 - Certificate of residence issued by the National Directorate of Migration

 - A document stating your personal address

 Step 2: Use your DNI and residence permit to apply for your Clave Unica de Identificación Loboral (CUIL) which is required by employers for the purpose of registering you legally for work.
-This can be done on the ANSES website(link is external).

 Step 3: Apply for your unique tax identification number (CUIT – Clave Unica de Identification Tributaria) at your nearest Administración Federal de Ingresos Públicos (AFIP).
 Fill out the ‘160/F’ form and provide your DNI.